Our Staff

 In 2021, Lieutenant Gioia married his wife, Caitlyn Gioia of Chincoteague Island, Virginia.
 They live with their cat, River, in Branford, CT.

-Lieutenant paige miles, USN
+Paige miles, Lieutenant, USN

 Submarine Warfare Officer | Nuclear Power Officer: paige.miles@yale.edu